 Get your free issue tracking template!

-Why You Need a Better Issue Tracking Template
+Why You Need Better Issue Tracking

 When you’re talking about an issue in project management, you really mean a problem, but specifically a problem that is related to a project.
-This problem may be about to happen or is currently happening, but it must be resolved as quickly as possible or else risking the whole project.
+This problem may be about to happen or is currently happening, but it must be resolved as quickly as possible or else risk the whole project.

 An issue, however, is different from a risk in a project.
 A risk basically is something that hasn’t occurred but may disrupt the project.
 An issue is imminent or occurring.
 It’s a somewhat subtle distinction, but one that demands attention.
-That’s why our free Excel template is a great start to corralling and correcting issues as they arise in a project.
+That’s why our free Excel issue tracking template is a great start to corralling and correcting issues as they arise in a project.

 Once you download and create your own issue tracking template you can collect those issues.
 First you have to identify them, of course, and the template is where they go.
 Only after having identified them can you begin to create some plan of action.
 Use your project team to brainstorm ideas.
 Collaboration is a great tool for tackling a problem as it gives you many different perspectives and comes from experience and skills you may not have.